hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/namespace/Readme.md

 #### 6. Git Push
 This task pushes the above generated value files to git repo.
 ##### Input Variables
     GIT_DIR: "The path of directory which needs to be pushed"
-    GIT_RESET_PATH: "This variable contains the path which wont be synced with the git repo"
     gitops: *item.gitops* from network.yaml
     msg: "Message for git commit"